Skip to content

 Composable routers

-For full manual control, wire routers and middleware yourself:
+For full manual control, wire individual routers yourself:

 app = FastAPI(lifespan=lifespan)